 This fund, launched in 2015, was developed in memory of Kate who was an MFE alumna from the Class of 2014.
 Kate was an extraordinary and selfless human being.Read About Kate's Story

 The Chengchun "Arthur" Qi Book Scholarship for $1,000 was developed in memory of Arthur, a student in the MFE program, who passed away unexpectedly in February 2012.
 The scholarship application is available online each year.

 Provided by the generosity of the Mark Rubinstein Fellowship these funds will be used to provide support for high-achieving graduate students in the MFE Program.
-Prospective recipients will need to demonstrate financial need and strong ethics.
+Prospective recipients will need to demonstrate strong ethics.

 Veterans Benefits can be a lucrative funding option.
 Veteran students in our self-supporting programs have had all assessed fees covered for their graduate degree.Learn More About Veterans Benefits

 Each year FWSF award scholarships to Bay Area women studying finance and accounting.
 The scholarships offered for graduates are in the amount of $15,000.More About FWSF Awards